Karl Meyer (biochemist)

 Karl Meyer (4 September 1899 – 18 May 1990) was a German biochemist.
 He worked on connective tissue and determined the properties of hyaluronan in the 1930s.

 Biography

-He was born on 4 September 1899 in Kerpen, Germany.
-Meyer studied medicine and received his Ph.D. from the University of Cologne in 1924.
+Meyer was born on 4 September 1899 in Kerpen, Germany.
+He studied medicine and received his Ph.D. from the University of Cologne in 1924.
 He moved to Berlin and received a Ph.D. in chemistry from the Kaiser Wilhelm Society in 1927.

-In 1930 Herbert Evans invited Meyer to work as assistant professor at the University of California, Berkeley.
+In 1930, Herbert Evans invited Meyer to work as assistant professor at the University of California, Berkeley.

-He then moved to New York and worked at the Columbia University doing research on hyaluronan.
+He then moved to New York and worked at Columbia University, doing research on hyaluronan.

+From 1967 to 1976, Meyer was a professor of Biochemistry at Yeshiva University in New York City before returning to Columbia University as an emeritus professor.

-A resident of Teaneck, New Jersey, Meyer died at the age of 90 on May 18, 1990, at a nursing home in nearby Cresskill.
+A resident of Teaneck, New Jersey, Meyer died at the age of 90 on 18 May 1990, at a nursing home in nearby Cresskill.